sh1fat/sh1fat/README.md

 	    data-intensive systems.
 I am passionate about developing high-quality, scalable software that can solve real-world problems.

             Collaboration is a key part of my development process, and I enjoy working with other developers to create elegant and efficient code.
-Learning new technologies is another passion of mine, and I am always eager to explore new tools and frameworks that can help me build better applications.;
+Learning new technologies is another passion of mine  and I am always eagerto explore new tools and frameworks that can help me build better applications.;
     }
 }
 ```